 If you’re already investing, you’ve probably done your research – you know your ISAs from your EISs and your bonds from your gilts.
 You’ve read up on pension rules and kept on top of the stock market news.
 But does this knowledge always translate into the outcome you want?

 Financial advice is for anyone who wants to get more from their money and plan for the future.
-If you’re not seeing the results you want, or you’re not sure the plan you’re following is the best fit for you then some coaching from a financial adviser could be a solution.
+If you’re not seeing the results you want or you’re not sure the plan you’re following is the best fit for you, then some coaching from a financial adviser could be a solution.

-To put it in sporting terms: think about training for a marathon, you’ve bought some trainers and read Roger Bannister’s autobiography for inspiration.
+To put it in sporting terms: think about training for a marathon – you’ve bought some trainers and read Roger Bannister’s autobiography for inspiration.
 You’ve got the tools to get you to the finish line, but you might not make it in your target time.

 An adviser can act like a sports coach to help you refine your ‘training’ and put a plan in place to help you achieve your goals.

-Even if you’ve already got a plan in place, a second opinion can tell you if there could be a better way to reach your goals – or confirm you’re on the right path and give you the confidence to carry on.
+Even if you’ve already got a plan in place, a second opinion can tell you if there could be a better way to reach your goals – or confirm that you’re on the right path and give you the confidence to carry on.

 Just as a coach would review a team’s tactics, an adviser will look at where your strengths lie and where there’s room to improve.
 Like any good coach, your adviser can draw inspiration from past successes and explain how to apply similar principles to your situation.
 A good coach will explain these concepts in a way that’s easy to understand and act on.